irsl/gcp-dhcp-takeover-code-exec/README.md

   - setup a host level firewall rule to ensure the DHCP communication comes from the metadata server (169.254.169.254)
   - setup a GCP/VPC/Firewall rule blocking udp/68 as is (all source, all destination) [more info](https://github.com/irsl/gcp-dhcp-takeover-code-exec/issues/4#issuecomment-872145234)

+Google's official guidance to block untrusted internal traffic to exploit this flaw:

+---
+> To block incoming traffic over UDP port 68, adjust the following gCloud command syntax for your environment:
+>
+> ```
+> gcloud --project=<your-project> compute firewall-rules create block-dhcp --action=DENY --rules=udp:68 --network=<your-network> --priority=100
+> ```
+>
+> * The above command will create a firewall rule named `"block-dhcp"` in the specified project and VPC that will block all inbound traffic over UDP port 68
+> * Setting the priority to `100` gives the rule a high priority, but other values can be used.
+We recommend setting this value [as low as possible](https://cloud.google.com/vpc/docs/firewalls#priority_order_for_firewall_rules) to prevent other rules from superseding it
+> * The command will need to be executed for each VPC you wish to block DHCP on by replacing `<your-network>` with the respective VPC
+> * Note that firewall rule names cannot be reused within the same project; multiple rules for different VPCs in a project will need to have different names (`block-dhcp2`, `block-dhcp-vpcname`, etc)
+> * Additional information on configuring firewall rules can be in Google Cloud documentation [here](https://cloud.google.com/vpc/docs/using-firewalls).
+---

 ** - How to detect this attack? **

 DHCP renewal usually yields only a few packets every 30 minutes (per host).
 This attack requires sending a flood of